EpistasisLab/Aliro/docs/guides/developerGuide.md

 - Sphinx documentation can be built in the context of a docker container with the command `docker-compose -f .\docker-compose-doc-builder.yml up --abort-on-container-exit`.

 ## Tests

+### Local Test Instructions
+The unit and integration tests can be run locally using the followng commands:
+- Unit: `docker-compose -f .\docker-compose-unit-test.yml up --abort-on-container-exit -V`
+- Integration: `docker-compose -f .\docker-compose-int-test.yml up --abort-on-container-exit --force-recreate`

+The test results in html format can be found in the directory `.\target\test-reports\html`

+Note: If the npm packages have been updated, the unit tests docker image need to be rebuild with `docker-compose -f .\docker-compose-unit-test.yml build`

 ### Integration
 - Type: Docker, runs [Jest](https://jestjs.io/)